Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 Let's dive deep into understanding employee attrition rate, churn, and turnover.

-Employee attrition rate can be affected by different factors such as an individual employee’s reasons, company decision, or an entire group decides to leave.
+Employee attrition rate can be affected by different factors such as an individual employee’s reasons, a company decision, or an entire group decides to leave.
 No matter what made the employee churn, conducting an employee exit interview is typically a good way to uncover the actual reason.

 1. Voluntary attrition